samubim/python-for-video/README.md

 # python-for-video
-Experiments with Python to better sort videos for EDITING
+Experiments with Python to better sort videos for EDITING!
+Codes used best for ANIMATION DOCUMENTARIES